-This product uses fuel effect pieces containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
+- Always turn off the gas supply and allow to cool completely before commencing any servicing (The appliance inlet "T" connector incorporates an isolating valve). - It is recommended that, at least once a year, the appliance is disconnected and the fireplace opening checked and cleared of any debris. - This product uses fuel effect pieces containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to these materials may cause irritation to eyes, skin and respiratory tract.
 Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum.
 To ensure that the release of fibres from these RCF articles is kept to a minimum, during installation and servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire before and after working on the fire.
 When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as RCF waste.
 RCF waste is classed as a stable, non-reactive hazardous waste and may be disposed at a landfill licensed to accept such waste.
-Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking.

-This appliance does not contain any component manufactured from asbestos or asbestos related products.

-- Check that the appliance is clean and that soot or debris is not blocking the gaps between the ceramic fuel effect pieces causing an imperfect flame. - Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the holes in the main burner. - After servicing, make sure that the ceramic fuel effect pieces are replaced correctly as described in the installation instructions. - Always test for gas soundness and spillage after servicing the appliance.
+Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking. - This appliance does not contain any component manufactured from asbestos or asbestos related products. - Check that the appliance is clean and that soot or debris is not blocking the gaps between the ceramic fuel effect pieces causing an imperfect flame. - Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the holes in the main burner. - After servicing, make sure that the ceramic fuel effect pieces are replaced correctly as described in the installation instructions. - Always test for gas soundness and spillage after servicing the appliance.

-16.1 To remove the fascia.
+15.1 To remove the fascia.

-1. Remove the ceramic fuel effect.

-2. Carefully lift the fascia casting and pull forward to remove (See figure 27).
+- 1. Remove the ceramic fuel effect. - 2.
+Carefully lift the fascia casting and pull forward to remove (See figure 28).

-3. The fascia is held in place by four retaining plates at the back of the fascia.
+- 3. The fascia is held in place by four retaining plates at the back of the fascia.
 These slot into four retaining brackets on the hotbox.
 To remove the fascia, hold the sides of the fascia and lift upward and forward.
 The fascia should lift clear of the hotbox.
-Do not lift too high before pulling clear as the bottom of the fascia will foul the control knob (See figure 28).
+Do not lift too high before pulling clear as the bottom of the fascia will foul the control knob (See figure 29). - 4.

-4. Replace in the reverse order.

-16.2 To remove the burner unit.

-1. Remove the fascia as in section 16.1.

-2. Remove the two screws to the side of the burner unit.

-3. Support the inlet 'T' connector to avoid straining the pipework and disconnect the appliance from the inlet 'T' connector.

-4. Detach the burner unit from the hotbox by lifting clear5.
 Replace in the reverse order.

+15.2 To remove the burner unit.

+- 1. Remove the fascia as in section 15.1. - 2.
+Remove the two screws to the side of the burner unit. - 3.
+Support the inlet 'T' connector to avoid straining the pipework and disconnect the appliance from the inlet 'T' connector.

+5. Replace in the reverse order.

-16.3 To remove the pilot unit.
+15.3 To remove the pilot unit.

-2. If lying the burner on its back, ensure that the work surface is suitably protected.
+- 1. Remove the burner unit (See section 15.2). - 2.
+If lying the burner on its back, ensure that the work surface is suitably protected.
 This will avoid damage to the work surface.
-Detach the pilot pipe from the pilot unit.

-3. Detach the thermocouple from the gas valve.

-4. Detach the electrode lead from the underside of the electrode tab.

-6. Remove the two screws securing the pilot unit (See figure 29).

-7. Refit in the reverse order.
+Detach the pilot pipe from the pilot unit. - 3.
+Detach the thermocouple from the gas valve. - 4.
+Detach the electrode lead from the underside of the electrode tab. - 6.
+Remove the two screws securing the pilot unit (See figure 30). - 7.
+Refit in the reverse order.